arangodb/cluster-maintenance/moveShards/README.md

-*Note: This script is has the implicit assumption that there is one dbserver with few shards and two with many (e.g., 1000,1000,10000).
-If there are two dbserver with lower than average number of shards, you would need to run the script twice.*
+*Note: This script is has the implicit assumption that there is one DBServer with few shards and two with many (e.g., 1000,1000,10000).
+If there are two DBServers with lower than average number of shards, you would need to run the script twice.*

 # [Optional] Create unbalanced test distribution

 Please check [here](HOWTO_Create_Test.md).

 # [Kubernetes] Create tools pod

+We will need to use `arangosh` so this is a prelimiary step done to be able to run `arangosh`

+Deploy a the following pod:

 ```kubectl apply -f https://raw.githubusercontent.com/arangodb/debug-scripts/master/kubernetes/arango-tools.yaml```